Materials Basics

 The most common way to supply details to material surfaces is by using Textures.
 In the case of materials, textures are simply images that provide some sort of pixel-based data.
 This data may be the color of an object, how shiny it is, its transparency, and a variety of other aspects.
 There is an old-school mode of thought that texturing is how you apply color to your game models.
 While the process of creating textures is still critical, it is important to think of textures as a component of materials, and not as the end result themselves.

-To use texture in a material, simply drag & drop it from the Content window into the material surface.
+To use a texture in a material, simply drag & drop it from the Content window into the material surface.
 It will automaticly create a proper texture sampling node.
-Alternativly you can create new Texture or Normal Map node.
+Alternativly you can create a new Texture or Normal Map node.

-Applying material to model
+Applying a material to a model

-- Set material using C# script
+• Set the material using a C# script

 public class SetMaterial : Script